Create Report on Power BI (Step by Step)

 - Step #22 – Use “Matrix” visualization to show monthly-wise spent by different card types.
 In card types, we have four different categories, like “Silver, Signature, Gold, and Platinum.”
 So using Matrix, we can create a summary report.

 Note: I have done so much of formatting to this table, you can download the Power BI dashboard file from below link and apply each formatting technique as applied.

-- Step #23 – Now one more visualization we need to add is “Gender” wise spending share in “Pie” chart.
+- Step #23 – Now, one more visualization we need to add is “Gender” wise spending share in the “Pie” chart.
 Select the Pie chart as visual and apply the fields accordingly.